 What do I need to provide when applying for Route Authorisation?

-The legislation states that when applying for MSA Route Authorisation, the Organiser must supply the following:
+The legislation states that when applying for MSUK Route Authorisation, the Organiser must supply the following:

 - Contact must first be made with the Route Liaison Officer for that area in which the event is being held

-to ensure there are no date clashes before submitting an application for Route Authorisation to the MSA.
+to ensure there are no date clashes before submitting an application for Route Authorisation to the MSUK.

 - A completed E404 Application form for Authorisation of a Motoring Event on the public highway.